ePages-de/epages-devportal/beyond-essence/inventory/error-messages.md

 MAYBE: *"I have a feeling I've seen this email before... would you like to log in instead of signing up?"*

-RATHER NOT: *We were unable to save your changes.
+PROBABLY NOT: *We were unable to save your changes.
 But the force will be with you.
 Always.*

 NEVER: *"Oh no. All of your products have been deleted.
 Well, that's not the end of the world, is it?"*